Here's a quick overview of what's supported; scroll down for details.

 Android 5.1 Support

 We are working very hard to add Android 5.1 and higher support as soon as possible.
 However, it will take time to make the necessary adjustments in our engine, and our first priority is on fixing issues and improving stability for devices that are already supported.
-We expect it to be a few months before we can offer Android 5.1 support, but we are trying very hard to make sure it happens before the end of 2018.
+We expect it to be a few months before we can offer Android 5.1 support.
 We know there are a lot of Android 5.1 users out there, so we appreciate your understanding.

 Android 5.0, 4.x and Lower Support